jd7h/pritchard/README.md

 ### Todo
 * All code through pylint
 * Remove all references to json
+* Remove deprecated functions
+* Re-run bag-of-words on references with new nltk tokenizer

 ### Implemented functionality
 * Building the dataset